enzo-project/enzo-dev/doc/manual/source/developer_guide/mhdct_details.rst

 **If you refine on initialization and have a complex initializer** you will need to project the electric field, then take the curl over the whole grid.
 I have never done this, so writing documentation would be speculative at best.
-Please feel free to contact David Collins through the enzo mailing list in such a case, and I can both help make it happen and write the document.
+Please feel free to contact David Collins through the Enzo mailing list in such a case, and I can both help make it happen and write the document.

 Data Structures